Westtown School was well represented at the Growing Greener Summit for teachers and administrators on Earth Day at Tower Hill School!

 Give our planet a gift this holiday season by making an effort to be more intentional with how you wrap your presents.
 Each year, about 227,000 miles worth of wrapping paper gets thrown away: that is enough to circle the planet nine times!
 Not only does wrapping gifts create waste, but also consumers end up throwing away about $12.7 billion of wrapping paper, tissue paper, and gift bags .

 Perception determines and drives our approach, attitude, and actions in any given situation.
 The current global pandemic we are facing —and our varying responses to it— is a testament to the power of perception and how it impacts our experience, our behaviors, and the choices we make moment to moment.
 Read more!

-In response to the violence of systemic racism that we have witnessed this year, Marissa Colston, our Dean of Diversity & Inclusion, offers ways in which all of us can engage in nonviolent action.
+In response to the violence of systemic racism that we have witnessed this year, Marissa Colston, our Equity and Inclusion Specialist, offers ways in which all of us can engage in nonviolent action.
 Read more!